Debugging on Aurora with DDT¶

 to disable it:

-To start the DDT server and connect to your client, make sure your client is running and you have selected the remote connection to aurora you created as shown above.
-On the Aurora compute node shell prompt, issue the command to debug your binary like this example:
+To start the DDT server and connect to your client, make sure your client is running and you have selected the remote connection to Aurora you created as shown above.
+On the Aurora compute node shell prompt, issue the command to debug your binary like this example, which starts up DDT on 16 nodes, with 12 MPI ranks per node:

 On the client, you should see a connection pop-up like this: